MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex4_Validate Windows Device Enrollment.md

 dsregcmd /status
 ```

-6. In the output under **Device State**, verify that **AzureAdJoined : YES** is displayed.
-This indicates that the device is Azure AD joined.
+6. In the output under **Device State**, verify that **EntraJoined : YES** is displayed.
+This indicates that the device is Entra ID joined.

 7. In the output under **Tenant Details**, verify that the following three entries exist: